 If you can get someone to drop you and your wee one off at the airport, go for it!
 Park and Fly is just one more exhausting step in the process so if you can eliminate it, great.
 If it’s economical, consider parking within walking distance of the terminal.
 Check online ahead of time for coupons.

 Consider your Baggage – Whether travelling with a baby or without, I always suggest bringing a carry-on only.
 I hate checked baggage.
 Since we were just going for a long weekend we did not check baggage but if you are going for longer you will need to.
-If bringing a stroller contain it in some kind of bag.
+If checking a large stroller contain it in some kind of bag.
 I would advise against checking your car seat…. have you seen the way the luggage guys whip the suitcases on the tarmac!?
-That will be your carseat; you should be able to gate check it.
-If you’re lucky you will be able to keep it for the flight and stick you newborn in an empty seat safely in their carseat.
-Use the seat belt to secure it and hang onto them during take off and landing.
+That will be your carseat; you may be able to gate check it.

 Survive Security – Have your passports handy.
 If you are not travelling with your spouse you may need a note from them indicating they are aware of your baby’s travels.
 This is more likely the case if you are crossing borders.
 When going through security you will get the VIP treatment!
 People with babies often get to go to the front of the line.
 They will check bottles, breastmilk bags, and baby food and allow you to take it through security.
 Lastly, find your gate and wait.
 Congrats you made it!
 You will probably get to board first which is another perk of travelling with a newborn.